MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-maintain.md

 When a resource provider is installed or updated, the **dbadapterdiag** user account is created.
 You'll use this account to collect diagnostic logs.

 >[!NOTE]
->The dbadapterdiag account password is the same as the password used for the local administrator on the virtual machine that's created during a provider deployment or update.
+>The dbadapterdiag account password is the same as the password used for the local admin on the VM that's created during a provider deployment or update.

-To use the *DBAdapterDiagnostics* commands, create a remote PowerShell session to the resource provider virtual machine and run the **Get-AzsDBAdapterLog** command.
+To use the *DBAdapterDiagnostics* commands, create a remote PowerShell session to the resource provider VM and run the **Get-AzsDBAdapterLog** command.

 You set the time span for log collection by using the **FromDate** and **ToDate** parameters.
 If you don't specify one or both of these parameters, the following defaults are used:

 - FromDate is four hours before the current time.
 - ToDate is the current time.

-**PowerShell script example for collecting logs.**
+**PowerShell script example for collecting logs**

 The following script shows how to collect diagnostic logs from the resource provider VM.